top of page

 Irrigation Efficiency Conversions

-We have assisted a variety of irrigators to convert to higher efficiency irrigation systems.
+Benton Conservation District has assisted a variety of irrigators with their conversions to higher efficiency irrigation systems.
 These conversions offer water quality and conservation benefits as well as operational benefits for the irrigator.
 We offer both technical and financial assistance for these conversions.
 Financial assistance (cost-share) up to 75% of the total project cost may be obtained depending on your project and our funding source.

 • Conversion from furrow/rill irrigation to a sprinkler irrigation system.